mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/assets-white-label.md

 To replace these with your own assets, create a sub-directory called `override` in the `assets` folder.
 Using the same directory structure and file names as in the `base` directory, you can add assets to the override folder to be used instead.

-In order to use the news assets, you need to change up the [Environment Variables](contribute/mobile/build-your-own/environment-vars/)  REPLACE_ASSETS to True (default is false)

 ### Localization Strings

 To replace some or all of the strings in the app in any supported language, create a new json file for each locale you wish to support in `assets/override/i18n`.
 Any strings that you provide will be used instead of the ones located in `assets/base/i18n`, but any that you don't provide will fall back to the base ones.